Nikon N90 and N90s

 Flash Exposure Compensation.

-Limit Frame Count in Continuous mode.
-For instance, you can set it so when you hold down the shutter, it stops after 7 frames.
+In Continuous advance mode, you can set it so when you hold down the shutter, it stops after a set number of frames.

-AF-AE Lock: Allows you to fiddle with which functions lock from which button
+Allows you to set which functions lock from which button.

 There are no custom functions.